mmai/funkwhale-nixos/Readme.md

   - Go to https://www.hetzner.com/cloud and create an account if you don't have one
   - Create a new project
+  - Click on _Access_ and add your public ssh key (you can create one with the `ssh-keygen` command)
   - Add a server on this project, choose the defaults : ubuntu 18.04, small instance, create & buy
   - once the server is created, go to its page select mount an ISO image, choose "NixOS" and mount.
-  - open a terminal and copy your public ssh key to the server using the IP and credentials you received by mail (do `ssh-keygen` if you don't already have a ssh public key) : `ssh-copy-id root@XX.XX.XX.XX`
-  - On the Hetzner dashboard, open the console (top right button next to the lock ) and log in with the credentials your received by mail (beware, its a _qwerty_ keyboard!) and reboot in order to start the NixOS installer.
+  - Connect with ssh (you should'nt need a password if you added your public ssh key), and change the root password, the current password was sent by mail at the server creation.
+Then reboot to start the NixOS installer.

 2. NixOS installation

+On the Hetzner dashboard, open the console (top right button next to the lock ) and log in with the password you just set (beware, its a _qwerty_ keyboard!).

 First we copy our public key in a safe place, we will need it later
   ```